roblatour/OMVBackup/README.md

     mkdir backupRoutine

-8. Add the backup shell found in this repository into the directory crea6ed in the step above
+6. Add the backup shell found in this repository into the directory created in the step above

     cd backupRoutines